dragonfly-science/seabirds.net/README.markdown

 # Administration

-The website comes with an administration site that allows for authorized users full administrative control over all the content.
+The website comes with an administration site that allows for authorized users administrative control over all the content.

 # Hosting and code

 The website is written in Django, a python web-framework.
-All code used for the website (with the exception of private information API keys, passwords, etc.) will be released under a license that permits free reuse (specifically, the permissive MIT/X license), and will be made available through a repository on Github.
-Reflecting the authorship and prior art, the code will be copyright of Dragonfly Limited.
-Because of the permissive license this will not restrict the reuse of the code by the WSU or any other party, in any way, provided that the original contributions are suitably acknowledged.
+No proprietary code is used, and so there are no software licensing costs.
+All code used for the website (with the exception of private information API keys, passwords, etc., that must necessarily remain confidential to Seabirds.net)  will be released under a license that permits free reuse (specifically, the permissive MIT/X license), and will be made available through a repository on Github.
+Components that are specific to Seabirds.net will be copyright the WSU.
+Reflecting prior art, generic components that may be re-used on other projects will be copyright of Dragonfly Limited.
+Because of the permissive license, this will not restrict the reuse of the code by the WSU or any other party, in any way, provided that the original contributions are suitably acknowledged.